cysouw/diathesis/text/c01_introduction.md

 b.
 Ich fürchte mich vor den Tod.
 :::

 In Chapter [-@sec:preverbs] I will turn to preverbs, i.e. verbal prefixes that in German grammar are known as *Verbpräfixe* and *Verbpartikeln*.
 Grammatically, these are different kinds of prefixes, but from the perspective of diathesis they appear to function rather similar.
 The most widespread diathesis marked by such preverbs is an applicative, like with *be-* in [@next].
 Because of the bound morphological structure, these diathesis show a strong tendency to grammaticalise into a large variety of different kinds of diatheses.
-A central generalisation of the diatheses discussed in this chapter is that the resulting sentences structures after diathesis are mostly transitive (esp. nominative + accusative).
+A central generalisation of the diatheses discussed in this chapter is that the resulting sentence structures after diathesis are mostly transitive (esp. nominative + accusative).

 ::: ex
 a.
 Ich steige auf den Berg.
 b.
 Ich besteige den Berg.
 :::

-Closely related to preverbs are resultative adverbials that induce diathesis, like the applicative with *leer* in [@next], discussed in Chapter [-@sec:adverbials].
+Closely related to preverbs are resultative adverbials that induce diathesis, like the applicative with *leer* in [@next].
 Also using adverbials, but of a completely different kind, are diatheses with depictive adverbials, like the anticausative with *gut* in [@nnext].
-Although these two kinds of adverbials occur in rather different kinds of diathesis, both phenomena are combined into the same chapter on adverbially marked diatheses.
+Although these two kinds of adverbials occur in rather different kinds of diathesis, both phenomena are combined into the same chapter on adverbially marked diatheses in Chapter [-@sec:adverbials].

 ::: ex
 a.
 Ich habe in den Teich gefischt.